wizdmio/wizdm/apps/wizdm/src/assets/docs/en/content/emoji.md

 [Go to the API Reference](docs/emoji#api-reference)

 Universal emoji support for Angular.
 The package provides utilities and components rendering emoji as images whenever the native support were missing.

+The package is designed to work with images following [emoji-datasource](https://www.npmjs.com/package/emoji-datasource) naming convention.

 ## Usage Example
 The package can be used to both render text or to capture input with emoji: